-A similar attitude of attraction and rejection can be seen in Dussel towards the Amerindians.
-While sharply criticizing the imperialistic politics applied by European powers from the beginning of the conquest of America, Dussel showed a great admiration for the Christian missionaries in the enterprise of evangelization of the indigenous people.
-As he explains in his second doctoral thesis, the missionaries respected the indigenous cultures, except for elements they considered opposed to Christian doctrine, and would learn the local languages order to preach the Gospels effectively.
-At this point Dussel does not have any question on the conversion of the indigenous to Christianity, he justified it as a necessary passage (“pesach,” as he suggestively called it) from paganism to civilization, a peaceful conquest that would lead to “humanization.”
+A similar dual attitude of attraction and rejection can be seen in Dussel’s attitudes toward Amerindians, native Americans.
+While sharply criticizing the imperialistic policies applied by European powers from the beginning of the conquest of America, Dussel nonetheless expressed great admiration for the Christian missionaries’ enterprise of evangelization of indigenous people.
+As he explains in his second doctoral thesis, the missionaries respected indigenous cultures, except for elements the missionaries considered contrary to Christian doctrine.
+The missionaries even learned the local languages in order to preach the Gospels more effectively.
+When writing his second thesis, Dussel does not question the conversion of the indigenous peoples to Christianity, justifying it as a necessary passage (suggestively calling this passage the “pesach,” the Hebrew word referring to the Jewish holiday of liberation from Egypt,) from paganism to civilization, a peaceful conquest that would lead to “humanization.”
 As he put it in another passage: “The Church undoubtedly produced a process of humanization simultaneously to Christianization.”
-So Dussel may have had, as Maritain, pluralist ideas in regards of political representation, but less so in terms of cultural and religious beliefs.
+So Dussel may have held, as did Maritain, pluralist ideas about political representation, but Dussel was far less pluralistic with regard to cultural and religious beliefs.